What is an information leak?

 - If personal mobile devices are being used, implement a BYOD policy.
 Unsure of what to include?
 Here are 7 suggestions on what to include in your BYOD policy.

 Don’t impose blanket bans on employees – in order to work effectively they do require timely access to data.
 Blocking access to information may do more harm than good, and is not the solution to prevent future confidential customer information leakage.
 Instead, focus on training employees and giving them the skills and confidence they need to make security decisions.
+This is more effective in preventing workplace confidentiality violations.

 Unfortunately, there are instances where employees have accidentally leaked confidential information.
 In such cases, the employee should be given the benefit of the doubt.
 Penalizing or firing such employees may lead to the loss of good talent and even create a negative impact on employee morale.
 Instead, strive to develop awareness across your organization about the risks of communication and IT leakages.
 Try new tactics to get people excited about cybersecurity, so that they’ll be interested in playing a more active role in protecting your organization.